StephenCleary/grounded-chatgpt/README.md

 [![Open in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/StephenCleary/grounded-chatgpt)

 This is an example of how to "ground" or "focus" ChatGPT on your own data.
-It's heavily based on the [official Azure Search OpenAI Demo](https://github.com/Azure-Samples/azure-search-openai-demo), although this example uses a local resources for everything except the actual Azure OpenAI calls.
+It's heavily based on the [official Azure Search OpenAI Demo](https://github.com/Azure-Samples/azure-search-openai-demo), although this example uses local resources for everything except the actual Azure OpenAI calls.
 And it's written in C# instead of Python.

 ## Retrieval Augmented Generation (RAG)